Masao Tom Inada

-And that was all run by the internees?
+And that was all run by the Japanese Americans?

-Yes, they had an all Japanese section and English section on the paper.
+Yes, they had an all-Japanese section and English section on the paper.
 There was an editor for both.
-So as far as activities in Tule Lake camp, I didn’t know too much about it because I would go work at the newspaper and come back and I didn’t deal with any–they had a recreation department and they had baseball and basketball teams.
-But I didn’t know anything about that. [laughs]
+So as far as activities in Tule Lake camp, I didn’t know too much about it because I would go work at the newspaper and come back.
+They had a recreation department and they had baseball and basketball teams.
+But I didn’t know anything about that [laughs].

 You were just focused on doing art.

-On doing my job and coming home, other than in the evening maybe I would’ve gone to one or two dances.
+On doing my job and coming home.
+Other than that in the evening maybe I would’ve gone to one or two dances.

 And so there was a fellow from Sacramento also at the hostel and he had a sister in New York, married to a Japanese national.
 And they were never evacuated or anything so he said he was going to go to New York and he asked me if I wanted to go.
 So we shared a bunk in New York.
 I was looking for a job there.